davegreen/davegreen.github.io/cv.md

 **Highlights**

 - Designed and operated a multi-site Kafka platform (Strimzi), handling millions of events per hour with multi-customer authentication, authorisation and replication.
-- Delivered a **petabyte-scale file storage transformation**, migrating many PB of data and retiring legacy systems.
+- Delivered a petabyte-scale file storage transformation, migrating many petabytes of data and retiring multiple legacy systems as part of the move.
 - Built deep automation and observability with dashboards, SLIs, alerts and runbooks.

 ### Principal Site Reliability Engineer (2020-2024)

 Owned the technical and strategic delivery of hybrid infrastructure systems, focusing on container orchestration and systems integration.
-Led an engineering team while managing their well-being, development, and operational workloads.
+Led an engineering team while managing well-being, development and operational workloads.

 **Highlights**

-- Designed and deployed a **multi-cluster Kubernetes platform** across on-premises, cloud and remote sites with integrated DNS, secrets, monitoring, logging and CI/CD.
+- Designed and deployed a multi-cluster Kubernetes platform across on-premises, cloud and remote sites with integrated DNS, secrets, monitoring, logging and CI/CD.
 - Introduced product-based delivery approaches across teams, embedding SRE and platform engineering practices into the wider organisation.

 ### Digital Enterprise Applications Systems Engineer (2018-2020)